plaintextaccounting/plaintextaccounting/index.md

 ***Plain text accounting*** means doing accounting with plain text data formats and scriptable software, in the style of [Ledger, hledger, beancount, and co](#plain-text-accounting-apps).
-This site collects FAQs and a directory for the PTA community's tools, docs and practices.
+This site is a FAQ and directory for the PTA community's tools, docs and practices.
 It is maintained by Simon&nbsp;Michael (hledger project leader, Ledger contributor, PTA researcher & fan), and contributors like you.
 Got feedback ?
 Join us in